CJDevWorks/cpp-notes/smart-pointers/unique_ptr.md

 - strings, vector, arrays are better alternatives but in case of levacy system integration where the incoming data is char*

-Why unique_ptr should have the deleter as part ofinterface and not implicit tyoe erasure as in Smart_ptr
+Why unique_ptr should have the deleter as part of interface and not implicit type erasure as in Smart_ptr

 ```